insys-icom/M3_Container/doc/HowTo_Go_1_Intro.md

 ### Introduction
 Go (golang) is a very intuitive programming language, which is comparable to C and creates statically linked binaries for several architectures.
-Go ist designed for efficient, high performing and low latency server applications.
+Go is designed for efficient, high performing and low latency server applications.
 With Go you can create ARM binaries which run inside a container without any dependencies.
 Build, copy and run.

-For more informations about Go, visit [www.golang.org](https://golang.org/ "Go").
+For more information about Go, visit [www.golang.org](https://golang.org/ "Go").

 ### Setup Development Environment
 Download and setup Go on your computer.
 You can find binaries for Windows,